fuzzylogicxx/fuzzylogic/posts/how-to-control-svg-icon-size-and-colour-in-context.md

 date: 2019-04-01 13:25:00
 tags: [development,svg,css,viewbox,currentColor,aria]
 ---
-A while back I read [a great SVG icon tip from Andy Bell] (https://twitter.com/andybelldesign/status/1098915626050117633) which I’d been meaning to try and finally did so today.
-Andy recommended for icons with text that we set the `width` and `height` of the icons to `1em` since that sizes them relevant to the adjacent text and _additionally_ lets us use `font-size` to make any further sizing tweaks.
+A while back I read [a great SVG icon tip from Andy Bell](https://twitter.com/andybelldesign/status/1098915626050117633) which I’d been meaning to try and finally did so today.
+Andy recommended that for icons with text labels we set the `width` and `height` of the icons to `1em` since that will size them proportionately to the adjacent text and _additionally_ lets us use `font-size` to make any further sizing tweaks.
 ---

 As [previously mentioned](https://fuzzylogic.me/thoughts/grey-scales-something-fishy-with-svg], I’ve recently been working on my SVG skills.

-Andy Bell’s SVG icon-sizing technique is really clever and feels like it adds of lots of flexibility and future-friendliness so I was keen to try it out.</p>
+Andy Bell’s SVG icon-sizing technique is really clever and feels like it adds of lots of flexibility and future-friendliness so I was keen to try it out.

 Here’s a pen I created this morning to test-drive the technique.